idavis/jetson-containers/README.md

 make 28.2-tx1-jetpack-3.2.1
 ```

-There are additional recipes for building the `32.1-jax-jetpack-4.2` samples container `make build-32.1-jax-jetpack-4.2-samples` and running the container `make run-32.1-jax-jetpack-4.2-samples` which demonstrates mult-stage builds based on `devel` images.
+There are additional recipes for building the `32.1-jax-jetpack-4.2` samples container (`make build-32.1-jax-jetpack-4.2-samples`) and running the container (`make run-32.1-jax-jetpack-4.2-samples`) which demonstrates mult-stage builds based on `devel` images.

-There are two more targets `flash-%` and `opencv-%` which will proxy the commands to the other `Makefile`s.
-See their `readme`s for more information.

 ## Running

+To run a container with GPU support there are two options.
+First, not recommended, run with the `--privileged` option.
+Second, recommended option, is to add the host's GPUs to the container:

 ```bash
 docker run \